bigmlcom/python/docs/local_resources.rst

 ratio of two fields) and then a model has been created from the new dataset.
 Also, an anomaly detector has been created from that model to check whether the new input data is too different from the original examples used to train it.
-If the score is low, the model is still valid, so we accept it's prediction.
+If the score is low, the model is still valid, so we accept its prediction.
-If the score is too high, the model predictions might be unaccurate, and we should not rely on them.
+If the score is too high, the model predictions might be inaccurate, and we should not rely on them.

 When new data is received, the transformation to generate the ratio